kimfucious/netlify-forms-formik/README.md

 Once reCaptcha is loaded, reCaptcha needs gets executed.
 The reason for running `execute()` is for the support of reCaptcha v2 invisible, which is set via the `size` attribute on the `Reaptcha` element.

-> :point_up: Only reCaptcha v2 invisible is documented here, but with a few tweaks you should be able to get other reCaptcha types (e.g. "I am not a robot") working.
+> :robot: Only reCaptcha v2 invisible is documented here, but with a few tweaks you should be able to get other reCaptcha types (e.g. "I am not a robot") working.

 In order to execute reCaptcha, a [React Ref Hook](https://reactjs.org/docs/hooks-reference.html#useref) has been setup for the `Reaptcha` element.